Global existence and stability in a class of chemotaxis systems with lethal interactions, nonlinear diffusion and production: Introduction and motivation

 \section{Introduction and motivation}

 \justifying \quad Chemotaxis refers to the directed movement of cells or organisms in response to chemical gradients.
 By detecting concentration differences through specialized receptors, cells can navigate toward beneficial compounds or away from harmful ones.
 This process plays a vital role in essential biological functions, including nutrient foraging and immune defense.
 Certain microorganisms produce antibiotics as secondary metabolites, which can be toxic to the producers themselves \cite{cundliffe2010}.
-For example, {\it Escherichia coli (E.Coli)} generates {\it Hydrogen peroxide} $(H_2O_2)$ as a metabolic byproduct.
-During standard growth conditions, redox reactions within $E. coli$ cells continuously generate hydrogen peroxide ($H_2O_2$) at a rate of 10–15 µM/s.
+For example, {\it Escherichia coli (E. coli)} generates {\it Hydrogen peroxide} $(H_2O_2)$ as a metabolic byproduct.
+During standard growth conditions, redox reactions within \textit{E. coli} cells continuously generate hydrogen peroxide ($H_2O_2$) at a rate of 10–15 µM/s.
 While scavenging enzymes work to prevent excessive buildup, studies show that $H_2O_2$ levels frequently near toxic levels \cite{ravindra2013, seaver2001}.
-At high concentrations, $H_2O_2$ becomes lethal to proliferating $E. coli$ cells \cite{uhl2015}.
+At high concentrations, $H_2O_2$ becomes lethal to proliferating \textit{E. coli} cells \cite{uhl2015}.
 A similar dynamic occurs in other antibiotic-producing bacteria.
 For instance, {\it Bacillus subtilis}, which synthesizes bacilysin, may suffer self-inhibition or death if genetic mutations disrupt its resistance mechanisms.
 Strategies employed by microorganisms to avoid self-toxicity are detailed in \cite{cundliffe2010}.

 In this study, we analyze a chemotaxis model with lethal interactions governed by a system of two partial differential equations.
 The model describes bacterial movement in response to self-produced hydrogen peroxide ($H_2O_2$), incorporating both random dispersal and repellent-driven migration away from the toxic substance.
 Furthermore, $H_2O_2$ induces bacterial mortality and is introduced into the system through a predefined source function $f$.
-Hervas and Negreanu \cite{hervas2025} proposed a lethal-interaction chemotaxis system to model the dual role of $H_2O_2$ in $E. coli$ : it acts as both a chemorepellent and a lethal agent, despite being produced by the bacteria.
+Hervas and Negreanu \cite{hervas2025} proposed a lethal-interaction chemotaxis system to model the dual role of $H_2O_2$ in \textit{E. coli} : it acts as both a chemorepellent and a lethal agent, despite being produced by the bacteria.
 We extend their analysis by introducing nonlinear diffusion and chemical production terms.
 The resulting system is given by